MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 > [!NOTE]
 >
 > A [connector](/connectors/overview) represents the underlying service (such as OneDrive, SharePoint, Salesforce, etc.) with which a cloud flow can interact.
-It provides a way for a user to connect its cloud flow to a third-party account (such as a Salesforce account) and leverage a set of prebuilt actions to build its automation.
+It provides a way for a user to connect its cloud flow to a third-party account (such as a Salesforce account) and leverage a set of prebuilt actions and triggers.

 ### Standard connectors